 As well as the main group activities, Chichester Camera Club also runs many special interest groups, the aim of which is to help people enjoy and improve their photography by sharing techniques and skills within a small unit situation.
 These groups are run in addition to the main weekly meetings and offer participants the opportunity to tap into the knowledge and experience of some of our most talented club members.
-There are six special interest groups each of which is led by a highly experienced club photographer and all usually meet once per month during the club season (September – May).
+There are seven special interest groups each of which is led by a highly experienced club photographer and all usually meet once per month during the club season (September – May).
 They are open to both members and non members.
 The club levies a small attendance fee to cover costs (currently £3 for members, £4 for non-members).

 The Contacts for the Special Interest Groups are as follows